 PLOS Medicine – This peer-reviewed weekly open access medical journal covers the full-range of the medical sciences.
 Published by Public Library of Science (PLOS).
 Coverage: 10/19/2004 – current

-PrepSTEP for Colleges & Universities (EBSCO Learning Express) – This online platform provides test preparation and skill building tutorials for academic success in college.
-Tutorials include core skills in English, math, science, computer science, as well as planning and organizational skills necessary for college.
+PrepSTEP for Colleges & Universities (EBSCO Learning Express) – This online platform provides test preparation and skill building tutorials for academic success in college (including English, math, science, computer science and organizational skills).
 Graduate admissions practice tests are included for the GMAT, GRE, LSAT, MCAT and more.
 This platform also contains career preparation information.
-To begin, users must register for an account (instructions are provided).
+To begin, users must register for an account (follow instructions provided).